 transparent (access to data and its auditing is available to all participants in the blockchain)

-There is no unique implementation mechanism – an actual blockchain used in a processing could modify, extend, or restrict these general properties in any way, for example, by restraining the public access to the data.
+There is no unique implementation.
+A blockchain used in a processing could modify, extend, or restrict these general properties in any way, for example, by restraining the public access to the data.

 These guidelines concern the processing of personal data in connection with the use of the blockchain technology and use the term to refer to technologies with the above properties.

-One of the main promises of blockchain technologies is that they can offer strong technical guarantees in terms of integrity and availability due to the cryptographic tools used (hashing and digital signatures) and the decentralised storing system.
-However, this is a general assumption; in practice, there may not be standardised or formal agreement on the level or quality of service provided.
+One of the main promises of blockchain technologies is that they can offer strong technical guarantees in terms of integrity and availability due to the use of cryptographic tools (hashing and digital signatures) and decentralised storage.
+However, this is a general assumption; in practice, there may be no standardised or formal agreement on the level or quality of service provided.

 Blockchains show a number of properties, that create specific non-compliance risks and risks for the rights and freedoms of natural persons when dealing with personal data.
 For example, once a transaction is recorded on the chain, it cannot individually be altered or removed without being detected as an inconsistency in the chain.